digraphs/Digraphs/README.md

 ## Getting Digraphs

-To get the latest version of the package, download the archive file `digraphs-x.x.x.tar.gz` from the
-[Digraphs][] webpage, and inside the `pkg` subdirectory of your GAP installation unpack `digraphs-x.x.x.tar.gz` using, for example:
+To get the latest version of the package, download the archive file `digraphs-x.x.x.tar.gz` from the [Digraphs webpage][].
+Then, inside the `pkg` subdirectory of your GAP installation, unpack the archive `digraphs-x.x.x.tar.gz`, using

     gunzip digraphs-x.x.x.tar.gz; tar xvf digraphs-x.x.x.tar

+for example.
 This will create a subdirectory `digraphs-x.x.x`.

 ## Issues